bseltz-cohesity/scripts/python/extendRetention/README.md

 ## Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -s, --server: DNS or IP of the Cohesity cluster to connect to
 * -u, --username: username to authenticate to Cohesity cluster
 * -d, --domain: (optional) domain of username, defaults to local
 * -j, --jobfilters: search pattern for job names (e.g. 'prod*', '\*dev\*', '*ackup')